 Steviol

 Steviol is pretty much like erythritol; only the proportion used to achieve the sweetness of sugar is basically 1:1, meaning it's as sweet as sugar.
 Compared to erythritol, it has a slightly stronger after-taste.
-However, since the amount of steviol used is usually less than with erythritol (in proportion to sugar), which will make up for this disadvantage, and most probably, you won't feel the difference in the intensity of the after-taste.
+However, since the amount of steviol used is usually less than with erythritol (in proportion to sugar), this will make up for this disadvantage, and most probably, you won't feel the difference in the intensity of the after-taste.

 When adding steviol or erythritol (or the grainy stevia) to mixtures to be whipped, you'll notice that the sweetener tends to crystalize.
 When heated, it turns into a watery fluid that won't caramelize.
 Later it turns into a crystalline texture that resembles powdered sugar poured with water (before it melts).